 Message from the Chair

 Our department was established in 2005.
-We have rapidly grown to over 90 academic emergency physicians in the University Emergency Medicine Foundation (UEMF) who provide care for over 210,000 patients annually at the Rhode Island Hospital Anderson Emergency Center, Hasbro Children's Hospital Emergency Department, and The Miriam Hospital Emergency Department.
+We have rapidly grown to over 160 academic emergency physicians in the University Emergency Medicine Foundation (UEMF).
+We care for over 250,000 patients annually at Rhode Island Hospital Anderson Emergency Center, Hasbro Children's Hospital Emergency Department, The Miriam Hospital Emergency Department and the Newport Hospital.
 We are also the academic home for the emergency physician faculty members who work at the Memorial Hospital of Rhode Island.